skonfig/__redmine/type/__redmine/man.rst

 .. code-block:: sh

-    # Install Redmine and keep its dependencies up to date (checked on every cdist run)
+    # Install Redmine and keep its dependencies up to date (checked on every run)
     __redmine --version latest --update-gems